 PTA meetings are held twice a term.
 These are informal and are open to all parents/carers and staff.
 Dates are found in the school calendar.
-Every other meeting is either a forum meeting where a member of staff or governor is invited to give a short talk about life at Rutlish or is a general meeting where the usual issues are discussed, and funding applications are approved.
+The meetings are either held at school or at the Old Ruts clubhouse and are an opportunity to discuss fundraising ideas when funding applications are approved.

-Do get in touch pta@gmail.com, we look forward to meeting you soon!
-The Ruttish PTA Team
+Do get in touch pta@gmail.com or via Classlist we look forward to meeting you soon!

+The Ruttish PTA Team With best regards